 Once you have the Table of Contents in place, you are now free to write the chapters out of order.
 It’s the chapter topics which create the boundaries and this gives you the freedom to write whichever chapter inspires you the most that day.
 Maybe there are technical or more complex things you want to get over with first, or save for last.
 Maybe there is a chapter which you can’t write off the top of your head and you need to do some research.
 My books have some areas with charts and illustrations.
 These can be inserted later.
 In other words, free yourself from the notion that you have to start by writing Page One and then continue in order until the book is done.
 You can now do these topics out of order and not feel like you have no organization in the project as a whole.

-One time I was asked to write a mini-Feng Shui book for a book series.
+One time I was asked to write a mini-Feng Shui book for a book series with a new publisher.
 The constraints were very difficult to accommodate.
 This publisher wanted each chapter a certain number of pages, regardless of content!
 And each chapter had to have three equal-length sub-sections.
 This publisher also wanted a certain number of quotes inserted in each chapter.
 While I never would have shackled myself to write that way for my own self-published books, I took on the task for this other publisher just as a challenge to myself.
 It was almost like writing haiku!

 One of the reasons this task was probably easier for me than other authors involved in the series, was that I borrowed from one of my own books, already organized, and just created kind of the “Cliff Notes” of that same material, re-constituted and abbreviated.
 The constraints of the physical lay-out of the book dictated that I could not plagiarize myself and nor would I want to just regurgitate the same material.
 I had to come up with a new, creative and shortened version of what I had already written.